 sudo do-release-upgrade -d

-Step 4) This time you must need the notification of Bionic package availability like shown below:
+Step 4) This time you must need the notification of Bionic package availability as shown below:

 Step 5) Press enter key when it asks to confirm “Third party sources disabled”.